AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 Launch and Attach
 ~~~~~~~~~~~~~~~~~~

-From the Aviatrix Controller console, navigate to **Firewall Network -> Setup -> Firewall -> Step 2a** and provide all the required input as shown in a table.
+In the Aviatrix Controller, navigate to Firewall Network -> Setup -> Firewall -> Step 2a.
+Provide all the required input as shown in a table.
 Click **"Launch"**.

 .. important::
-    The vendor firewall may take some time to become available.
+    The vendor firewall may take 5-10 minutes to become available.

 ==========================================      ==========